hackergrrl/nano-ecs/README.md

 > A nano-sized entity-component-system module.

-nano-ecs is not a ready-to-go game engine framework, but rather a small library of some very performance critical pieces and common utility classes that can be used to make a game from scratch.
+`nano-ecs` is not a big bloated game engine framework, but rather a small focused module that [does one thing well](unix link): creating and managing a set of entities and their components.

+> TODO: background links on theory of ECS (maybe an article of mine?)

 ## Installation